coveo/source.coveo.com/_posts/2015-11-21-using-react-jsx-with-typescript.md

 message TS6029: Version 1.6.2
 {% endhighlight %}

-## TypeScript definitions with "typings"
+## TypeScript definitions with typings

 We're almost ready to start coding, but we'll need the React definitions.
 We already installed [typings](https://github.com/typings/typings) which is a package manager to search and install TypeScript definition files directly from the [community driven repositories](https://github.com/typings/typings#sources).
 Most definitions are from DefinitelyTyped.
 [DefinitelyTyped is a great project and we try to contribute](https://github.com/coveo/DefinitelyTyped) as much as we can.
 It will allow us to download the latest definitions for React and other libraries.
 Like we did with npm, we need to initialize a "typings" project by running :